Supporting our people

 You can refer yourself at any time (24 hours, 7 days a week) or a referral can be initiated through your Supervisor, Manager, Human Resources, friends and peers.
-If you wish to access the service, please call 1300 687 327 or click here (intranet access only - staff login required) for more information.
+If you wish to access the service, please call 1300 687 327 or visit the EAP intranet site (intranet access only - staff login required) for more information.

 For further information contact La Trobe Health and Safety at (03) 9479 2462.

 - relationships and family issues

 - financial and legal difficulties

 - critical incident/post trauma counselling

 - grief and loss.

 EAP is confidential.
 The program maintains complete confidentiality for all who access the service.
 A consultant will not communicate issues unless authorised by the individual.